unicolored/docker-php-app/README.md

-# Docker Containers for php apps
+# Docker Container for php apps

 Works great with **Symfony**, **WordPress**.